vbookshelf/Mammogram-Mass-Analyzer/README.md

 Many thanks to Kaggle for the free GPU and other great resources they continue to provide.

-I also want to thank VinDR for the dataset that they’ve generously made publicly available.
+I also want to thank the VinDr team for the dataset that they’ve generously made publicly available.

 Many thanks to the team at Ultralytics for the Yolov5 model and pre-trained weights they’ve made freely available..